 Build post to desired height

-Secure the blocks together with masonry adhesive to add strenght to the post
+Secure the blocks together with flexible concrete adhesive to add strenght to the post

 Option 1: Adding Strength with a Concrete Pile & Sonotube